MirroBot6996/githubactions-tortoolkit/README.md

 REPO :- Your Secret Repository, as in "<username>/<reponame>" GHUSER:- Your GitHub UserName
 GHMAIL:- You GitHub Email Address
-Docker_Username:- Your DockerHub Username Docker_Password:- Your DockerHub Password
 ```

 And That's it.